rakeshvanam2/ecomweb/README.md

 # E commerce Website

 This is a HTML/CSS project for a food restaurant website.
-It includes a homepage layout with a header, navigation menu, hero section, featured dishes section, and footer.
+It includes a homepage layout with a header, navigation menu, hero section and in click Me page navigation menu, hero section.

 ## Landing Page